St Gobhan: St Gobban and St Scuithin

 St. Gobban founded his monastery at OldLeighlin in 616.

-The boundary lines of counties Carlow, Laois and Kilkenny all meet on the castlecomer plateau.
+The boundary lines of counties Carlow, Laois and Kilkenny all meet on the Castlecomer plateau.
 A portion of this plateau has often been referred to as Slieve Margy.
 OldLeighlin sits on the eastern slopes of the Johnswell hills in the south of the plateau in county Carlow.
 In the 6th century Scuithin left Ireland to become a disciple of the Welsh holy man Saint David, whom he is credited with saving from poisoning.
 On returning home to Ireland he became a hermit and holy man in the Johnswell hills where the memory of his name and abode are preserved in "tigh scuithin."
 While the site of "Tigh Scuthin" has thankfully been preserved in the eponymous location of Tiscoffin it has unfortunately almost obliterated the memory of St. Scuithin as an actual historical entity.

 When the ancient tuatha were reorganised Kilkenny was divided into baronies and parishes.
 The Kilkenny barony of Gowran includes the civil parish of Tiscoffin (tigh scuithin) which stretches into the Johnswell hills.
-It seems probable that here, in the 7th century, existed the fluid and fluctuating boundary between the Kingdom of Ossory and that of Leinster in which Old leighlin is situated.
+It seems probable that here, in the 7th century, existed the fluid and fluctuating boundary between the Kingdom of Ossory and that of Leinster in which Oldleighlin is situated.
 Kilkenny would eventually become a county of Leinster in 1210.

 The county Kilkenny town of Castlewarren:(Caisleán an Bhairínigh) in the civil parish of Tiscoffin preserves his memory with the Church of Scuithin.
 This church is seven kilometres distant from OldLeighlin.
 No doubt the ancient abode of St. Gobban of OldLeighlin is on the periphery of Tigh Scuthin – Tiscoffin.
 Also according to the Journal of the Royal Antiquaries of Ireland (1876) St. Gobban may have briefly aboded at tigh Scuithin. (after leaving OldLeighlin and before Killamery) for at a time unknown a monastery was erected here.

-Time, linguistic variations, dialects and anglicisation has confused and entangled St Goban and St.Scuithin: however, two distinct historical persons did exist.
+Time, linguistic variations, dialects and anglicisation have confused and entangled St Goban and St.Scuithin: however, two distinct historical persons did exist.
 Vague references to a tascaffin in county Limerick are extant but no designation of that name can be found.
-However Tiscoffin monastery, county Kilkenny is in the List of monastic houses in Ireland.
+However, Tiscoffin monastery, county Kilkenny is in the List of monastic houses in Ireland.